bhauman/bhauman.github.com/drafts/immutable-data-service.md

 ## What about change?

 In our experience of the world things change over time.
-When you get a coffee a at a cafe you have an experience of the flow of events that bring that coffee to you.
+When you get a coffee at a cafe you have an experience of the flow of events that bring that coffee to you.
 Our minds have the ability to hold onto this series of changes and turn it into something meaningful for us.
 We are built to make decisions based on how things change over time.